-This book will explore what it means to research across and within multicultural contexts.
-We aim to facilitate researchers (novice and expert) to move beyond the quagmire of possibilities of qualitative research, to feel more self-assured and confident in their work.
+This book explores what it means to research across and within multicultural contexts.
+We aim to facilitate researchers (novice and expert) to move beyond the quagmire of possibilities of qualitative research, to feel more self-assured and confident in conducting qualitative research.

 A three-year, grant-funded study to examine gender and schooling in Kazakhstan, Central Asia.

 “This mixed methods study is the first of its kind to investigate the relationship between gender and schooling in Kazakhstan focusing on the curriculum and textbooks, teachers’ discourse and perspectives, institutional structures and leadership and students’ practices and perspectives.
 The project is funded by Nazarbayev University under its Faculty Competitive Grant Programme.”

 Selected conference presentations: